 Hal's Picks, a collection of books and articles that Hal Harris has read and think you may find interesting, continues at ChemEd Xchange.
 Hal is a contributor to ChemEd Xchange and will continue Hal's Picks.
 ChemEd Xchange expands upon the Picks premise and will include Picks from the staff and other contributors for items found throughout the web.

 Project Chemlab is a data base that catalogs content from the Journal of Chemical Education that pertains to the laboratory.
 Project Chemlab is no longer associated with JCE and has been discontinued.
-Should it surface elsewhere in the future, we will provide an announcement at ChemEd Xchange as to where you can find it.

 - Bain, G. A.; Berry, J. F. "Diamagnetic Corrections and Pascal Constant" J. Chem.
 Educ.
 2008 85 (4), p 532.